sit downHow to be a Good Host as the Toastmaster of the Evening

 The usual Flow of a Splendid Speakers Meeting

 The meeting is opened by the president or the highest board member in attendance.
 They great the guests and introduce the Toastmaster of the Evening.

 After that it is your turn.

-You call upon all functionaries except the listener to explain their roles.
+You do an introduction, maybe a small speech with regard to the motto, and then call upon all functionaries except the listener to explain their roles.

 For each of the speakers, you call their evaluator to give the objectives, introduce the speaker and have him/her give their speech.
 After each speech take 2 minutes for written feedback from the audience.
 Repeat until all speeches are done.
 Ask the audience to vote for best speech.

 After the speeches ask the Table Topics Master to the stage to explain table topics.

 Take the count of who will join us for drinks and dinner and start the break.

 If you have a good idea and the date fits – DARE TO DO A MOTTO NIGHT!